OfficeDev/Microsoft-Teams-Samples/samples/join-team-using-qr-code/nodejs/Readme.md

     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")

      > IMPORTANT: The manifest file in this app adds "token.botframework.com" to the list of `validDomains`.
 This must be included in any bot that uses the Bot Framework OAuth flow.

 ## Features of this sample

-- Type a message to get card with generate action.
+- Type a message to get a card to generate the QR code.

  ![Card](Images/CardWithButtons.png)

-- Select the team for which you want to generate the QR code and click generate button.
+- Select the team from dropdown list for which you want to generate the QR code and then click on 'Generate QR' button.

  ![QR Code](Images/QRCode.png)